1948 Arab–Israeli War: Anglo-Israeli air clashes

 In response, the RAF readied all Tempests and Spitfires to attack any IAF aircraft they encountered and bomb IAF airfields.
 British troops in the Middle East were placed on high alert with all leave cancelled, and British citizens were advised to leave Israel.
-The Royal Navy was also placed on high alert.
+The Royal Navy was placed on high alert.
 At Hatzor Airbase, the general consensus among the pilots, most of whom had flown with or alongside the RAF during World War II, was that the RAF would not allow the loss of five aircraft and two pilots to go without retaliation, and would probably attack the base at dawn the next day.
 That night, in anticipation of an impending British attack, some pilots decided not to offer any resistance and left the base, while others prepared their Spitfires and were strapped into the cockpits at dawn, preparing to repel a retaliatory airstrike.
 However, despite pressure from the squadrons involved in the incidents, British commanders refused to authorise any retaliatory strikes.

 The day following the incident, British pilots were issued a directive to regard any Israeli aircraft infiltrating Egyptian or Jordanian airspace as hostile and to shoot them down, but were also ordered to avoid activity close to Israel's borders.
 Later in January 1949, the British managed to prevent the delivery of aviation spirit and other essential fuels to Israel in retaliation for the incident.
 The British Foreign Office presented the Israeli government with a demand for compensation over the loss of personnel and equipment.